scds/text-analysis-2/tuning.md

 ## Adding entity names

 SpaCy's language models are trained on texts from the web: news articles, blog posts and comments.
-If your corpus does not orginate from the web, you might find that SpaCy is less reliable for NER.
-Even if your corpus is made up of tweets, you may still find that SpaCy misses or mis-classifies some entities.
+If the contents of your corpus do not orginate from the web, such as 19th-century abolitionist correspondence, you might find SpaCy's language models less useful for NER.
+Even when your corpus is made up of tweets, you may still find that SpaCy misses or mis-classifies some entities.

-If there are proper names relevant to your analyis, you can use SpaCy's *EntityRuler* pipeline component to ensure that they are recognized.
+If there are proper names relevant to your analyis, you can use SpaCy's *EntityRuler* pipeline component to signal that they should be recognized.
 The *EntityRuler* allows you to create rules to label specific entities with the entity type of your choosing.
 Recall that SpaCy uses machine learning rather than a formal set of rules to recognize named entities, but we can fine-tune our results with rule-based commands.

 It can take some experimentation to arrive at the correct pattern to capture the named entity you would like to recognize, so you may want to start a new script with a much smaller amount of text that can be processed more quickly than the entire "wollstonecraft.txt" document.

-In Spyder, create a new Python file; in the examples, we will use entity-ruler.py as the filename.
-The file should save to the same directory as your previous ner.py file.
+1. In Spyder, create and save a new Python file; the file should save to the same directory as the previous ner.py file.

-We will begin the script by importing the SpaCy library.
-As we will want to visualize our results, we will also need to call displaCy.
+2. We will begin the script by importing the SpaCy library.
+As we will want to visualize our results, we will also need to call displaCy:

 ```
 import spacy